Kimba Recreation Reserve

 Facilities: The Council free camp is a large site providing plenty of room for all types of vehicles.
-The camp has toilets, coin-operated showers, bins, picnic tables, and water.
+The camp has two new amenity blocks, coin-operated showers, bins, picnic tables, potable water and a HUGE new Camp Kitchen to rival any caravan park.
 It is pet-friendly and adjacent to the Kimba oval, which also features a playground and courts.
 Generators are allowed.
-The canteen at the Reserve is open on Thursday evenings during winter sports season.
 The Grey Nomad Awards encourage you to donate to stay - honesty box on site.

 Experiences: Kimba's location at the heart of Australia's greatest road trip from one coast to the other makes it a must-stop town.
 Among the experiences that have cemented Kimba's reputation as a favourite among mature travellers is:

 Kimba Vittera silo art - Painted by Cam Scale in late 2017, the 25-metre-high, 70-metre-wide, seven-stack mural of a young girl playing in the wheat fields at sunset signals to travellers that you have arrived in the heart of Kimba.
 The silos were the first to be lit in Australia thanks to the town embracing innovative solar technology, with the mammoth artwork becoming illuminated each evening as the sun slides beyond the horizon.
 This is not the only mural that Kimba boasts, with others located at the Recreation Reserve where the free camp is located.
 Check them out.